 - for certain people not to protect a child from a known risk of sexual offending; and/or - to fail to report sexual offending against a child in the absence of a reasonable excuse. - b.
-Training in relation to how these laws apply in our school and the procedures for responding to any such matters are provided to all employees as set out above in this document. - c.
-The Student Protection Processes have been developed in accordance with legislative requirements, satisfy relevant requirements under the National Catholic Safeguarding Standards and are underpinned by the Student Protection Policy (2024).
+Training in relation to how these laws apply in our school and the procedures for responding to any such matter are provided to all employees as set out above in this document.

+c.
+The Student Protection Processes have been developed in accordance with legislative requirements, satisfy relevant requirements under the National Catholic Safeguarding Standards and are underpinned by the Student Protection Policy (2020).
 The Student Protection Processes and Guidelines Catholic Education Archdiocese of Brisbane document is reviewed and republished in keeping with the Queensland Catholic Education Commission template that was developed in collaboration with BCE and other Catholic employing authorities.
-The BCE processes are approved by the Non-State Schools Accreditation Board. - d.
-The BCE Student Protection Processes are available on the BCE public website and BCE intranet Spire.
+The BCE processes are approved by the Non-State Schools Accreditation Board.